Zee Cine Award for Best Male Debut

 The Zee Cine Award for Best Male Debut is chosen by the jury members in the annual Zee Cine Awards.
 They give awards to the new discoveries of Bollywood where they see some potential.
 This Category was first awarded in the year 1998.
 The first recipient was Akshay Khanna for his performance in Border.
-The most recent receipt is Babil Khan for Qala.
+The most recent receipt is Ahaan Panday for Saiyaara.